Filling gaps in hedges

 Why do holes form in hedges?

-In order to properly close the holes and gaps in your hedge and prevent them from developing in the future, you need to pinpoint what causes them.
+In order to properly close the holes and fill the gaps in your hedge and prevent them from developing in the future, you need to pinpoint what causes them.
 There are a few reasons why your hedge may have gaps.

 Incorrect hedge trimming or cutting back too far